 Here's how it works.
-The police confront someone, often by surprise so that the accused is not prepared for the situation, and asks questions.
+The police in Colorado confront someone, often by surprise so that the accused is not prepared for the situation, and asks questions.
 The accused, intimidated by the confrontation, wants to appear "compliant" with the officer, so as to look as though they have nothing to hide.
 Or, the accused thinks that he might be able to talk his way out of the situation.
 The accused is afraid that he will anger the officer, making matters worse, if he does not talk.
 Some might even think that they can be arrested simply for not cooperating with police.

 Your Constitutional right to remain silent is a powerful thing.
 What it means is that if you remain silent in response to a question by a police officer or detective, your silence can never be used against you.
 If the criminal case against you goes to trial, the District Attorney would never be allowed to tell the jury that you didn't answer any questions, or refused to talk to the police.
 The police officer would never be allowed to testify that he asked you questions and that you didn't respond.
 These facts would remain completely invisible to the jury in your trial.

 When talking to the police, you are adding to the total amount of evidence against you.
 You might think you are saying something unimportant, yet you are likely doing a lot of harm to yourself.
 For example, you might be innocent of the crime, but because you told the officer that you were in Denver that day, near the crime, they can now prove in court that you had the opportunity to commit the offense.
 Before you spoke, they might have only been able to show that you had a motive for the crime, but not the opportunity.
 Notice how this is true whether you are actually guilty or not.
 By speaking, you have assisted in your own prosecution.
 In a different example, the police may have proof that you were in Denver, but you tell them you were not.
 Now they have evidence that makes you look dishonest, and this will later be presented to the jury that decides your case.